Tlingit alphabet: The Canadian orthography

-The e-mail orthography
+The email orthography

-The e-mail orthography developed informally with the increasing use of e-mail in the 1990s.
+The email orthography developed informally with the increasing use of email in the 1990s.
 It is essentially an adaptation of the American system to the limitations of plain text encodings such as ISO-8859-1 and Windows-1252.
 Since the acute accent is readily available on most computers due to its use in a number of widespread European languages, it continues to be used to mark high tone in the email orthography.
 However, since there is no underscore diacritic available, the e-mail orthography represents the uvular consonants with a digraph of the velar consonant plus h in the same manner as in the Canadian orthography.
 This system is relatively easy to input on a computer using an extended US keyboard with support for the acute accent.
 It has begun to see use in Tlingit writing for signs, regalia, posters, and newsletters, despite its unofficial status.
 Since it requires no extraneous formatting hacks, this orthography is the one used in all Wikipedia articles containing Tlingit text.

 Comparison table

 The table below gives side-by-side comparisons of the three major orthographies (e-mail, American, and Canadian) along with their IPA equivalents.
-Note that certain unaspirated consonants are pronounced as voiced by some younger and second language speakers, the IPA equivalents for these voiced consonants are given in parentheses.
+Note that certain unaspirated consonants are pronounced as voiced by some younger and second-language speakers, the IPA equivalents for these voiced consonants are given in parentheses.
 In addition, there are a few phonemes which are geographically or historically restricted in modern Tlingit.
 For example, Canadian speakers often make use of m where most other speakers would have w.
 The character usually given as ÿ has died out within the last generation of speakers, becoming one of y or w depending on position.
 The three major orthographies optionally allow for the representation of all of these phonemes in Tlingit writing.